-With our continuing approach for evaluating the DCLL blanket concept for DEMO application, we analyzed the inboard (IB) DCLL blanket (Fig. 3) design, which would operate under twice the magnetic field strength of the outboard blanket and with focus on the impacts from helium and Pb-17Li flow channels of the IB side of the tokamak [12].
-Results show that the MHD pressure drop in the IB DCLL blanket under DEMO conditions is \sim 1.43 MPa.
-Most of the pressure drop originates from the 3-D flows in the blanket inlet/outlet manifolds and those in the access ducts due to the strong magnetic field gradients.
+With our continuing approach for evaluating the DCLL blanket concept for DEMO application, we performed a preliminary MHD analysis of the selected inboard (IB) DCLL blanket (Fig. 3) design, which would operate under twice the magnetic field strength of the outboard blanket and with focus on the impacts from helium and Pb-17Li flow channels of the IB side of the tokamak [14].
+Results show that the MHD pressure drop in the IB DCLL blanket under DEMO conditions is ~1.43 MPa, which is high but acceptable.
+We found that most of the pressure drop originates from the 3-D flows in the blanket inlet/outlet manifolds and those in the access ducts due to the strong magnetic field gradients.
 However, the correlations used in the calculations of the 3-D MHD pressure drop are based on empirical data and included in our subjective choice of the empirical coefficient k for the manifolds, typically, 0.25 < k < 2.
-Therefore, the calculated MHD pressure drop has an uncertainty of \pm 30%.
+Therefore, the calculated MHD pressure drop has an uncertainty of $\pm 30\%$.
 More accurate assessments will be needed in the future.